-Family members gathering around a Christmas tree to celebrate Christmas together is a tradition dating back to the 1500s.
-Since 1977 Mississippi Christmas tree growers have provided a large number of the trees used locally each year.
-In 1997 approximately 245,000 trees were sold with a retail value of $7.5 million.
+Gathering around a Christmas tree with family to celebrate Christmas together is a tradition dating back to the 1500s.
+Since 1977, Mississippi Christmas tree growers have provided a large number of the trees used locally each year.
+In 1997, approximately 245,000 trees were sold with a retail value of $7.5 million.
 About 95 percent of production is on choose-and-cut Christmas tree farms.
 These farms are oriented to their local markets.
 The species of trees grown in Mississippi do not allow growers to market trees in retail lots nor to market trees to other states and countries.

 SAUCIER, Miss. -- Larry Haley has no problem selling his Christmas trees each November.

 In fact, he has to set a limit on how many he can spare and stop once he reaches that number to maintain a steady inventory.
 His target this year is about 300 choose-and-cut trees before Thanksgiving.

 "A couple of years ago, I got in trouble because I sold too many in one season and almost depleted the next year's stock," he said.
 "Last year, we started holding fields back for a season so that doesn’t happen again."